David Seaborg

-Life
+Family and education

-David Seaborg was born on April 22, 1949, in Berkeley, California and is the son of Helen L. Seaborg and Nobel Laureate Glenn T. Seaborg (who discovered plutonium among other accomplishments).
+David Seaborg was born on April 22, 1949, in Berkeley, California, the son of Helen L. Seaborg and Nobel Laureate Glenn T. Seaborg (who discovered plutonium among other accomplishments).
 He attended and graduated from the University of California, Davis, with a bachelor's degree in zoology.
 Seaborg received his master's degree from the University of California, Berkeley.
-David Seaborg has dedicated his career to environmentalism and was coincidentally born on Earth Day in 1949.
-He is listed in Who's Who in America, which publishes notable biographies and historical events.
-David Seaborg resides in Walnut Creek, California.
+Seaborg was born on Earth Day in 1949.